scriptabuild/eventstore/docs/index.md

 Most document databases or relational databases products will typically require the installation of a server process.

-Going directly to the filesystem is perhaps the simplest to set up, but you have no abstractions to handle concurrency nor transactions.
+Going directly to the filesystem is perhaps the simplest to set up, but you have no abstractions to handle concurrency nor transactions and more.

 ### Simple to use